Awsomeworld304/arctics-odyssey/README.md

 If it's more complex than that, then just shoot me a message on Discord! (jamestech4849)

 ## Credits
-JamesTech4849 - Owner, Programmer, Pixel Artist.
-(Awsomeworld304)
+JamesTech4849 - Owner, Programmer, Artist.